Tesla Q2 Earnings Recap: 98% Revenue Growth To $11.96B, Semi Shifts To 2022, No Bitcoin Transactions | Benzinga

 Tesla saw solar deployed of 85MW, up 215% year-over-year.
 Energy storage totaled 1,274MW, up 204% year-over-year.

-The company ended the quarter with $16.2 billion in cash.
-No digital asset purchases or sales were recorded during the second quarter meaning Tesla did not buy or sell additional Bitcoin (CRYPTO: BTC), an asset it sold a portion of in the first quarter.
+No digital asset purchases or sales were recorded during the second quarter, meaning Tesla did not buy or sell additional Bitcoin (CRYPTO: BTC), an asset it sold a portion of in the first quarter.
+However, Tesla recorded an impairment of $23 million in the quarter due to the drop in the price of Bitcoin.
+The price of the cryptocurrency fell from around $60,000 to $34,000 from the end of the first quarter to the end of the second quarter.

 Related Link: Tesla’s Revenue Rises 74% To $10.4B In Q1